 To benefit from the knowledge the nonprofit community has already developed, the Panel has received expert assistance from a series of groups.
 The Panel initially created an eight-member Expert Advisory Group; a nine-member Citizens Advisory Group; and five Work Groups, each of which focused on a specific area.
 In the spring of 2006, it created an Advisory Committee on Self-Regulation of the Charitable Sector.
 As with the Panel, the members of these groups come from a wide spectrum of the nonprofit community in order to ensure that any recommendations recognize the sector’s diversity.

 The Panel took a number of steps to receive input from organizations across the country.
 It conducted a series of field hearings to explain and obtain feedback on its work, provided a form on this site for visitors to make comments, and held conference calls to update organizations and individuals about its work.

 In 2014, Independent Sector convened an advisory group of 21 sector leaders to consider whether updates to the 2007 Principles were warranted.
-The advisory group recommended a series of updates that will be reflected in the 2015 edition of the Principles, slated for release in February 2015.
-For more information on the 2015 Principles, please visit independentsector.org/principles.
+The advisory group recommended a series of updates reflected in a new edition of the Principles, released in February 2015.
+For more information on the 2015 edition of the Principles, please visit independentsector.org/principles.